Abduallah-Kadry/CourseCenter/README.md

 ---
 ## CourseCenter App

-- full student with the password
+- full user with the password
 - full api with api response entity for the 5 crud normal operations
  -  documented through **swagger**
 - pagination